aptech/docs/docs/CR-open.rst

     fx = close(fx);

-In this example, a 10% random sample of rows is drawn from the matrix file *x.fmt* and put into the matrix *rndsmpx*.
+In this example, a 10% random sample of rows is drawn from the matrix file :file:`x.fmt` and put into the matrix *rndsmpx*.
 Note that the extension *.fmt* must be specified explicitly in the `open` statement.
-The :func:`rowsf` command is used to obtain the number of rows in *x.fmt*.
+The :func:`rowsf` command is used to obtain the number of rows in :file:`x.fmt`.
 This number is multiplied by 0.10 and the result is rounded to the nearest integer; this yields the desired sample size.
 Then random integers (*r*) in the range 1 to *rf* are generated. :func:`seekr` is used